 We are building this dataset because in New York over 10,000 parole eligible prisoners are denied release every year, and while the consequences of these decisions are costly (at $60,000 annually to incarcerate one individual, and more to incarcerate older individuals with illnesses), the process of how these determinations are made is unclear.
 By gathering substantial data about these determinations, we hope to enable data-driven research that will help identify existing problems and position decision makers well to solve them.

-The Parole Hearing Data Project was created by Nikki Zeichner, a former New York City-based criminal defense attorney and current Fellow with the Governance Lab at NYU.
+The Parole Hearing Data Project was created by Nikki Zeichner, a former New York City-based criminal defense attorney and current Fellow with Code for America where she is working on building digital tools for the City of Vallejo, California.
 Her interest in examining the NYS parole board's release practices grew out of her experience preparing a man for his tenth hearing in front of the NYS parole board.
 The Parole Hearing Data Project is part of a broader body of work that can be found on the Museum of the American Prison's website.

 And to the following Individuals and organizations that have made real contributions to this project: